lake-wg/edhoc/draft-ietf-lake-edhoc.md

 EDHOC can be used with all algorithms and curves defined for COSE.
 Implementation can either use one of the pre-defined cipher suites ({{suites-registry}}) or use any combination of COSE algorithms and parameters to define their own private cipher suite.
 Private cipher suites can be identified with any of the four values -24, -23, -22, -21.

-The following cipher suites are for constrained IoT where message overhead is a very important factor:
+TThe following CCM cipher suites are for constrained IoT where message overhead is a very important factor.
+Cipher suites 1 and 3 use a larger tag length (128-bit) in the EDHOC AEAD algorithm than the Application AEAD algorithm (64-bit):

 ~~~~~~~~~~~
    0. ( 10, -16, 4, -8, 10, -16 )